 A compelling argument can be made that herring, and their close relatives are the most important fish species.
 European fishermen have been harvesting herring for centuries.
 What was not eaten by the local population became a valuable trade item.
 But the oily meat is very soft, so salting and pickling were used to preserve herring.
 Smoked herring begins to appear in records around the 13th century and in the days before refrigeration, preserved herring had a distribution system second only to cod.
 An oft-quoted anecdote states how in the Middle Ages, preserved European herring could be found in markets as far away as Constantinople.

-Fresh or frozen herring can be baked, broiled, grilled, even fried.
-But the oily flesh of herring is perfect for smoking or pickling.
+Fresh or frozen herring can be baked, broiled, grilled, even fried but is perfect for smoking or pickling.
 Germany, Scandinavia and the Baltic countries all enjoy pickled and smoked herring served in various ways.
-Tins of smoked herring -kippers – and jars of pickled herring are often found in American supermarkets and specialty shops.
+Tins of smoked herring -kippers- and jars of pickled herring are often found in American supermarkets and specialty shops.

-Herring is a small, oily fish with a lot of flavor, so any similar fish would work as a replacement.
-Shad, a member of the herring family, could easily takes its place.
+Herring is a small, oily fish with lots of flavor, so any similar fish would work as a replacement.
+Shad, which is a member of the herring family, could easily takes its place.
 Trout is also a good, flavorful substitute.
 Mackerel would be another good alternative with a lighter flesh and slightly milder flavor.
+Herring smoked or fresh could also be a richer alternative to the popular whitefish of the Great Lakes region.

 To Pickle Herrings or Mackerel (1725)